Riadz/E-commerce/README.md

 # RAMZ E-commerce website

 This is an e-commerce website i built from scratch using the LAMP stack (linux, apache, MySql, php) for an university project, users can create an account and order products,
-there is also an admin panel where the admin can manage products and orders (i never got to finish it though)
+there is also an admin panel where the admin can manage products and orders
+sadly it is not mobile-friendly

 ## Live Demo